cruelkratos/Fourier-Analysis-in-Python/README.md

 # Fourier-Analysis-in-Python
-During my Signals and Systems(ECN-203) coursework I got deeply interested in Fourier Series/Transforms so I decided to dive deeper and implement various applications of it in python
+During my Signals and Systems(ECN-203) coursework I got deeply interested in Fourier Series/Transforms so I decided to dive deeper and implement various applications of it in Python.
+I will be using the following packages :
++[Numpy]
++[SciPy]
++[Matplotlib]